-When printing, the media can move from side to side $\pm 1$ mm (due to media variations and edge damage due to handling).
-Notches cut into the side of the media can also become damaged.
+When printing, the media can shift from side to side $\pm 1$ mm due to media variations and edge damage due to handling.
+Additionally, notches cut into the side of the media may also become damaged.

 Thermal Transfer Roll Ribbon Loading